 We will make a written record of all meetings conducted under this procedure.
-We will hold any data collected securely and ensure this is accessed by, and disclosed to, individuals only for the purposes of completing the grievance procedure.
+We will hold any data collected securely and make sure this is accessed by, and disclosed to, individuals only for the purposes of completing the grievance procedure.